Homeschool planning for grade 5

-This age is when many children turn a corner and start being more independent with their learning.
+Many children turn a corner at around grade 5 and start becoming more independent with their learning, and may even want more involvement in choosing homeschool curriculum.
 It is a time when training a child to be left to complete an assigned task on their own should begin in earnest.
 Copywork is a great option for this training.
 When doing copywork, make sure you maintain high standards of neatness.
 It’s tempting for a child to get sloppy with their writing when left to a task, so insist on neat writing.

-Language Lessons from Australian History Level 2 or Language Lessons from Antiquity Level 2 is suited to children aged 9-11 and teaches English and Australian History simultaneously.
+Language Lessons from Australian History Level 2 is suited to children aged 9-11 and teaches English and Australian History simultaneously.
 A basic knowledge of grammar is required, however an older child will cope fine with the grammar instruction as it is mainly reinforcement with more expectation and heavier workload than Book 1, with a few more advanced grammar concepts included, e.g. use of semi colons.
 The child is also required to read more advanced books.

 This is the best time to begin formal grammar and what better way to do it than with real classic literature.
 Our ebook Grammar Through Copywork is a Charlotte Mason inspired curriculum using classic literature to teach grammar concepts.
 With this method, there is also the opportunity to improve spelling and written expression by providing excellent models, so it’s always a win-win.
 This book provides lessons from beginners right through to advanced grammar and is a great resource for children learning to become independent with their lessons.